jwinding/finance-calc/README.md

 # Implementation
 The site is written using the Angular framework; the simulations also run in pure javascript/typescript, and there is no backend component.
 This whole thing was really just a small project for me to learn the basics of javascript and Angular, so it's not really something so very serious.
+The chart displaying simulation results is drawn using the nice charting library amCharts 4 (https://www.amcharts.com/).